This blog may contain affiliate links. Read our disclosure policy for more info.

 However, I always like to have a tour guide when I visit ruins.
 This way, the guide explains the significance of what you’re seeing.
 Without a guide, I find I never get enough information and the entire visit is less enjoyable.

 If you want a full-day experience of history, consider this tour which not only goes to Monte Alban but also to Atzompa, Yagul, and Mitla.
-It is a full-day trip from Oaxaca that takes about 10-hours, but it is a great way to see it all in just one day!
-This tour costs only $100 USD but you’ll have to pay the admission prices on top of that.
+It is a full-day trip from Oaxaca that takes about 10 hours, but it is a great way to see it all in just one day!
+This tour costs $200 USD but you’ll have to pay the admission prices on top of that.

 16. Mezcal tour